No one feels good about being in debt, yet most of us will encounter a serious financial problem at least once in our lives.

 Every debt situation is different.
 Our firm has helped many Texas families get out from under tax debt and other financial challenges.

 Student loans have become a major financial problem for millions of Americans of all ages, especially recent graduates.

 Faced with the prospect of marginal job opportunities, disappointing salaries, and high monthly payments, many young people and older adults are struggling to keep up with their student loan obligations.
 Some people wonder if bankruptcy can help them address what feels like a crisis.

-The bad news is that student loans are generally not dischargeable in bankruptcy, like credit cards and medical bills are.
+The bad news is that student loans are generally not dischargeable in bankruptcy, unlike credit cards and medical bills.

 Layoffs, Job Loss, and Bankruptcy